PitneyBowes/pitneybowes-shipping-api-python/README.md

 ## Installation

-You can either install from the source available from Github repository (TBD) or the [Python Package Index (PyPI)](https://pypi.python.org/pypi).
+You can either install from the source available from Github repository (https://github.com/PitneyBowes/pitneybowes-shipping-api-python) or the [Python Package Index (PyPI)](https://pypi.python.org/pypi).

 ### Installing from the source: